Aditya-dom/trexquant_Hangman/README.md

 # Idea that I have not used due to Shortage of time:

 1. GRU LAYERS
-Unfortunately due to shortage  of time I can't perform the experiment GRU LAYERS.
+Unfortunately due to shortage  of time I can't perform the experiment with GRU LAYERS.
 I can guide you on how to create a flowchart depicting the Hangman game with a GRU (Gated Recurrent Unit) layer.

 1. *Start*: Begin with a starting point indicating the initiation of the game.